Knowing what you do not like - Jerry Seinfeld on creating ideas

 What I did not want my podcast to be:

-1. consisting of short episodes (10-20 minutes) that only scratch the surface of a topic
+- consisting of 10-20 minutes episodes that only scratch the surface of a topic

 So what should my podcast be like?